leanprover-community/blog/posts/simp-made-simple.md

 2) The first monad transformer application: `StateRefT Simp.State MetaM`.
   The idea here is the following: since the goal of the `SimpM` monad is to track the state of a `simp` call (i.e. what's happening, as the program runs), we need to capture more information than what `MetaM` gives us.
-  Specifially, we want a monad that can track the state of what's happening via the following structure:
+  Specifically, we want a monad that can track what's happening via the following structure:
     ```lean
     structure Simp.State where
       cache        : Cache